guardian/frontend/docs/fronts.md

 ##

 The goal of the Fronts architecture is the production of aggregation files (`pressed.json`, one for each front) containing all the structured content required by each front.
-Each one is a complete snapshot of the ContentApi data, override data, and configuration metdata for every article and collection on its respective front.
-Each of these files serve as the single blocking call - made by the Facia app - to service a request for a front.
+Each `pressed.json` file is a complete snapshot of the ContentApi data, override data, and configuration metdata for every article and collection on its respective front; each serves as the single blocking call - made by the Facia app - to service a request for that front.

 The global list of defined fronts - and the definitions of the collections on those fronts - is held in a single configuration file (`config.json`).
 This file is edited using the Configuration Editor.
 It is polled and referred to by each component in the architecture.